 Having relatively small services (but not to small), means that it can be easier to reason about mutable first procedural code.
 I find it very difficult to try to reason about large a large code base with mutable instances.

-Since we have static analysis available through the compiler, we can use that to define value types and wrap strings, ints, et.c. when dealing with many different small id-types or values that are easy to mix up.
+Since we have static analysis available through the compiler, we can use that to define value types and wrap strings, integers, et.c. when dealing with many different small id-types or values that are easy to mix up.
 I.e. value types of a single value.
 In Haskell you call this a Newtype.
-In c# you need to do a bit more work.
+In C# you need to do a bit more work.
 If you have many of these types, you might want to create a t4-template for it.
 In Ruby you would (due to the dynamic nature of the language) not need a template for it.

 Do you want to send a comment or give me a hint about any issues with a blog post: Open up an issue on GitHub.

 Do you want to fix an error or add a comment published on the blog?
 You can do a fork of this post and do a pull request on github.